 Sensible and latent heat fluxes play an important role in lake-atmosphere interaction, determining the rates of heat accumulation by water bodies or evaporation from the surface and consequently have effects on the local climate and on the establishment of thermal circulations (see for example Iakunin et al. (2018)).
-The LAKE2.0 model (as well as FLake) are capable of calculating heat fluxes and figure 7 shows the daily averaged results of the simulation of these variables.
+The LAKE2.0 model (as well as the FLake) is capable to calculate heat fluxes and the figure 7 represents the daily averaged results of the simulation of these variables.